swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Forward slashes `/.../`

 Forward slashes are a regex term of art, and are used as the delimiters for regex literals in Perl, JavaScript and Ruby (though Perl and Ruby also provide alternative choices).
 However, they would be an awkward fit in Swift's language grammar, and would not provide a path for extensibility.
+Here we give an extensive list of drawbacks to the choice.
+While no individual issue is terribly bad and each could be overcome, the list of issues is quite long.

 #### Parsing ambiguities

-The primary parsing ambiguity with `/.../` delimiters is with comment syntax.
+The obvious parsing ambiguity with `/.../` delimiters is with comment syntaxes.

-An empty regex literal would conflict with line comment syntax `//`.
-While this isn't a particularly useful thing to express, it may lead to an awkward user typing experience.
-In particular, as you begin to type a regex literal, a comment could be formed before you start typing the contents.
-This could however be mitigated by source tooling.
+- An empty regex literal would conflict with line comment syntax `//`.
+But this isn't a particularly useful thing to express, and could be disallowed.

-Line comment syntax additionally means that a potential multi-line version of a regular expression literal would not be able to use `///` delimiters, in accordance with the precedent set by multi-line string literals `"""`.
+- The obvious choice for a multi-line regular expression literal would be to use `///` delimiters, in accordance with the precedent set by multi-line string literals `"""`.
+A different multi-line delimiter would be needed, with no obvious choice.

-There is also a conflict with block comment syntax, when surrounding a regex literal ending with `*`, for example:
+- There is also a conflict with block comment syntax, when surrounding a regex literal ending with `*`, for example:

 ```swift
 /*